cppf/cpp-emtype/libWaspmote/ReadMe.txt

 emType is a generic type conversion library for Arduino/Waspmote/Processing/C/C++.
 It has been developed mainly for simplifying the process of writing wireless communication programs on Arduino, Waspmote and Processing.
-To use it (in C/C++), copy the file emType.h to your source directory and include it (emType.h) in the main code.
+To use it (in Waspmote), copy the file emType.h to your sketch directory and include it (emType.h) in the main code.